keboola/connection-docs/manipulation/transformations/snowflake/index.md

 SELECT * FROM "lowercasetable";
 {% endhighlight %}

-Be especially careful in the output mappings.
+Be especially careful in the [output mappings](/manipulation/transformations/mappings/#output-mapping).
 Table names specified in the output mapping are always quoted.

 ### Timestamp Columns
-By default, snowflake uses the
+By default, Snowflake uses the
-[`DY, DD MON YYYY HH24:MI:SS TZHTZM` format](https://docs.snowflake.net/manuals/sql-reference/functions-conversion.html#label-date-time-format-conversion) when converting timestamp column to character string.
+[`DY, DD MON YYYY HH24:MI:SS TZHTZM` format](https://docs.snowflake.net/manuals/sql-reference/functions-conversion.html#label-date-time-format-conversion) when converting the timestamp column to a character string.

-This means that if you create a table in transformation which uses a `timestamp` column
+This means that if you create a table in a transformation which uses a `timestamp` column,

 {% highlight sql %}
 CREATE TABLE "ts_test" AS (SELECT CURRENT_TIMESTAMP AS "ts");
 {% endhighlight %}

-The table value will come out as `Wed, 19 Oct 2016 01:24:21 -0700` in Storage.
-If you want to output it in different format, you have to cast the column to string first, e.g.:
+the table value will come out as `Wed, 19 Oct 2016 01:24:21 -0700` in Storage.
+If you want to output it in a different format, you have to cast the column to a string first, for example:

 {% highlight sql %}
 CREATE TABLE "out" AS